Complete guide: Organizational structure of mutual funds in India

-Do you want to know how mutual funds actually work and what the parties involved in it?
+Do you want to know how mutual funds actually work and what the parties involved in it are?
 Continue reading to know more.

 The organizational structure of mutual funds in India?

-Mutual Funds in India have a three-tier structure with few other significant components.
+The structure of mutual funds in India has three tiers with few other significant components.

 Banks or AMCs don’t just create these investment vehicles.
 Three main entities are involved: the Sponsor (creator of the fund), Trustees, and Asset Management Company (AMC).